jnorfolk/DataSpeak-QA/README.md

 # DataSpeak-QA
+Retrieval-Augmented Generation with Llama 2
-TripleTen NLP Externship with DataSpeak
+Externship with DataSpeak via TripleTen